 Although the internet has made this task much easier than ever, it can still be a little cumbersome.

 This site is all about patron saints in Italy and the cities they are associated with.
 It would be easier to understand the calendar in its month format.
-Although it’s very easy to locate each date on this website, this calendar is only about saints and not their associated cities.
+Although it’s very easy to locate each date on , this calendar is only about saints and not their associated cities.
 You’ll need to do some research after you find saint names.

 Please let me know if you have a great resource for finding the feast days of saints and the locations in Italy where they are patron saints.